 3 action steps to control your blood sugar level

 EAT OFTEN – eat every 3 to 4 hours!

-Sounds fabulous doesn’t it?
+Sounds fabulous, doesn’t it?
 Most people eat 2 -3 big meals per day.
 They go 6 to 8 hours without foods.
 When you don’t eat for that long time, your blood sugar level really drops.
 And then when you eat more than 6 hours later, your blood sugar spikes that causes there to be excess insulin in your blood.
 When there is excess insulin in your blood, your body stores fat more easily.
 This is also why it is very important to eat breakfast and have some snacks between the meals.
-My favorite snack is konnyaku sashimi.
+My favourite snack is konnyaku sashimi.

 It is extremely low GI and rich in fiber.
 Simply eat sliced konnyaku or konnyaku lasagna sheets with soy sauce and wasabi.
 I am very Japanese!
-For you, nuts and apple would be great one.
+For you, nuts and apple would be a great one.

 EAT FAT OR FIBER RICH FOOD FIRST

 Have you heard of sequential eating order?
 Basically it means Finding the best order to eat your food in for weight loss.
 Simply by changing the order in which you eat your foods, you can prevent the excess storage of fat in your diet because it avoids sugar spikes as well as giving you want you need to stop overeating.
 Eating salad (fiber rich vegetable + oil) before you eat high carb foods such as pasta, rice and bread is perfect.
 Every morning, I take flaxseed oil, which, to me tastes disgusting but I eat a piece of fruits or green smoothie, which is high GI as a reward.
 This flaxseed oil avoids sugar spike as well.